Salah al-Din al-Bitar: Early political activity

 In 1939, Aflaq and Bitar began to attract a small following of students, and in 1941 they issued leaflets agitating against French rule, using the title Arab Ihya Movement —"the Arab Revival".
 On 24 October 1942, both Bitar and Aflaq resigned from their teaching positions to take up politics full-time.

 Their first use of the name al-ba'ath al-'arabi—which means resurrection or rebirth—came in may 1941 following Rashid Ali al-Gaylani's coup against the British in Iraq.
 The term had already been adopted by Zaki al-Arsuzi—a nationalist activist from Iskandarun province in north-western Syria who had come to Damascus in the wake of his native area's annexation by Turkey.
 Al-Arsuzi founded his own Arab Ba'ath party in 1940 and he disagreed with Bitar and Aflak on the Iraqi coup, arguing it was doomed to fail, while the two men were enthusiastic and wanted to send volunteers to Iraq.
 Al-Arsuzi's movement faded away following his exile by the French.

 Bitar and Aflak slowly gained supporters and in 1945 the first elected Bureau of the Arab Ba'ath Movement was formed, including both men.
 The organisation gained many new members when most of the former supporters of Al-Arsuzi, led by Wahib al-Ghanim, joined it.

 According to Bitar, most of the students joined them and not the communist party as "any political movement in Syria cannot materialize except through Arab nationalism", indicating that national independence was the priority at the time, rather than social issues.
 According to Patrick Seale, "Aflak and Arsuzi's achievement was to help lift this burden of guilt and inferiority.
-Aflak formulated a theory and a programe to rouse the Arab from what he considered a living death.
+Aflak formulated a theory and a programme to rouse the Arab from what he considered a living death.
 This is what he meant by ba'ath".